The cause of acne is multifactorial: clogging of pores, hormonal influences, and inflammatory processes all play a role.

 Prescriptions for isotretinoin are regulated by the government through a system called iPledge.
 Patients must register with iPledge, get routine labs and be seen monthly while on isotretinoin.
 A treatment course takes about 6 months.

-The most important things to know is you should not become pregnant.
+The most important thing to know is you should not become pregnant.
 Other important things to note: you should not get anyone pregnant, share medication, donate blood, get any elective procedures or surgeries performed, including body piercing, tattoos, and waxing.
-Some antibiotics are contraindicated while on isotretinoin, if required for an infection, please speak with your healthcare provider.
+Some antibiotics are contraindicated while on isotretinoin.
+If antibiotics are required for an infection, please speak with your healthcare provider.